Browsed by

 Clark’s Nutcracker, Crater Lake NP, 2017

-I uttered these words to my husband as I carefully controlled my horror and panic as we arrived at our destination in Summer Lake, Oregon.
-It was pitch black out when we rolled off the lonely highway in the high desert and clumsily walked around the grounds in search of our cabin.
-This was Day 2 of my first-ever road trip, and we were exhausted after having driven from Crescent City, CA to Crater Lake and eventually to Summer Lake several hours east.
+It was pitch black out when we rolled off the lonely highway in the high desert of Summer Lake, Oregon, and we clumsily walked around the grounds in search of our cabin.
+This was Day 2 of my first-ever road trip, and we were exhausted after having driven from Crescent City to Crater Lake and eventually to Summer Lake several hours east.

-I did not notice that we were inches away from blindly stepping into a small lake nor did I realize how many birds we would see once the sun popped out the following morning.
-Instead, I could only make out the porch light beaming brightly with the thousands of bugs attracted to that little beacon of glory.
+Arriving while it was dark, I did not notice that we were inches away from blindly stepping into a small lake while looking for our cabin.
+I also did not realize how many birds we would see once the sun popped out the following morning.
+Instead, I could only make out the porch light beaming brightly with the thousands of bugs attracted to that little beacon.
 We opened the door and all those bugs, and mosquitoes, invited themselves into our room.
 We would have to open the door two more times: to retrieve our bags and return to our room.
-It was in that moment of realization that I said those calculated words to my poor, tired husband and weighed the pros and cons of sleeping in the insect-free car for the night.
-Instead, I chose to use the fly swatter on the wall and whack the dudes out of existence for the next hour.
+It was in that moment of realization that I weighed the pros and cons of sleeping in the insect-free car for the night.
+Instead, I chose to use the fly swatter on the wall and whack the bugs out of existence for the next hour.
 I slept with my jacket strategically wrapped around my head forming a small hole to breathe through.
-I woke up bite-free; my husband, refusing to follow my new fashion statement, did not share the same bite-free fate.
+A weird way to sleep, but I woke up bite-free.

 Tree Swallow